Superluminal Wave Activation at Relativistic Magnetized Shocks: Simulations

 \subsection{Setup}

 Our simulation setup follows previous simulations of relativistic collisionless shocks \citep[e.g.,][]{Spitkovsky2008,Sironi2009,Parsons2024}.
 We initialize an upstream flow of magnetized pair plasma with Lorentz factor $[\gamma_{\rm u}]^{d}$ along the $-\mathbf{\hat{x}}$ direction and a thermal spread $T/m_e c^2=10^{-3}$ in units with $k_B=1$.
 The magnetic field is initially uniform with $[\bm{B}_{0\rm u}]^{\rm d} = \left(B_{0\rm u}/B_0\right) \hat{\mathbf{y}}$.
 A conducting wall located at $x=0$ reflects particles and acts as a conducting boundary for fields.
-The counter-streaming flows form a shock that propagates along the $+\mathbf{\hat{x}}$ direction.
-The simulation frame is the downstream rest frame.
-We simulate a domain with $N=96\times 10^4$ cells, and a skin-depth $[d_{\rm u}]^{\rm d}=240$ cells.
-The total fixed-length domain extends for $N/[d_{\rm u}]^{\rm d}=4\times 10^3$ upstream plasma skin-depths.
+The counterstreaming flows form a shock that propagates along the $+\mathbf{\hat{x}}$ direction.
+The simulation frame is the downstream rest-frame.
+We simulate a domain with $N=96\times 10^4$ cells, and a skin depth $[d_{\rm u}]^{\rm d}=240$ cells.
+The total fixed-length domain extends for $N/[d_{\rm u}]^{\rm d}=4\times 10^3$ upstream plasma skin depths.
 We choose an upstream magnetization $[\sigma_{\rm u}]^{u}= [B_{0\rm u}^2/\gamma_{\rm u}]^{\rm d}$.
-The initial flow fills a region extending up to $x/[d_{\rm u}]^{\rm d}\lesssim 40$, fields and particles are continuously replenished by a moving injector located upstream of the shock.
+The initial flow fills a region extending up to $x/[d_{\rm u}]^{\rm d}\lesssim 40$, and fields and particles are continuously replenished by a moving injector located upstream of the shock.
 Once the shock has fully developed and propagates in the upstream plasma, the injector additionally generates wave fields in the simulation frame, as outlined below.
 Currents to support this perturbation are supplied by a particle velocity component along $\mathbf{\hat{y}}$ (see Section~\ref{sec:dispersion}).
 We track wave and shock dynamics for various properties of the upstream flow and upstream seed modes.